Relaxation patterns and semi-Markov dynamics

 where $f(\phi)$ is a Bernstein function.
 We will denote by $\sigma^f(t)$, $t\geq 0$, the subordinator with Laplace exponent $f$.
-If $f$ is a special Bernstein function then the corresponding subordinator is also said to be special.
+If $f$ is a special Bernstein function then the corresponding subordinator is also called special.
 The following facts will be used throughout the paper.
 A subordinator is special if and only if \cite[Thm 10.3]{librobern} its potential measure

-for some $c \geq 0$ and some non-increasing function $u_{\sigma^f}:(0, \infty) \to (0, \infty)$ satisfying $\int_0^1 u(t) dt < \infty$.
+for some $c \geq 0$ and some non-increasing function $u_{\sigma^f}:(0, \infty) \mapsto (0, \infty)$ satisfying $\int_0^1 u_{\sigma^f(t)}(t) dt < \infty$.
 In particular from \cite[Corollary 10.8]{librobern} we know that if $b =0$ and $\nu(0, \infty)=\infty$ then $c=b^\star =0$, $\nu^\star (0, \infty) = \infty$, and